Magnesium hydroxide: Fire retardant

-Mg(OH)2 → MgO + H2O

 The heat absorbed by the reaction retards the fire by delaying ignition of the associated substance.
 The water released dilutes combustible gases.
 Common uses of magnesium hydroxide as a flame retardant include additives to cable insulation, insulation plastics, roofing, and various flame retardant coatings.

 Mineralogy

-Brucite, the mineral form of Mg(OH)2 commonly found in nature also occurs in the 1:2:1 clay minerals amongst others, in chlorite, in which it occupies the interlayer position normally filled by monovalent and divalent cations such as Na+, K+, Mg2+ and Ca2+.
-As a consequence, chlorite interlayers are cemented by brucite and cannot swell nor shrink.
+Brucite, the mineral form of Mg(OH)2 commonly found in nature also occurs in the 1:2:1 clay minerals amongst others, in chlorite, in which it occupies the interlayer position usually filled by monovalent and divalent cations such as Na+, K+, Mg2+ and Ca2+.
+As a consequence, chlorite interlayers are cemented by brucite and cannot swell or shrink.

 Brucite, in which some of the Mg2+ cations have been substituted by Al3+ cations, becomes positively charged and constitutes the main basis of layered double hydroxide (LDH).
 LDH minerals as hydrotalcite are powerful anion sorbents but are relatively rare in nature.